TomWindels/tesserakt/testing/bench/sparql/README.md

   Benchmark the performance when evaluating a specific query over a fixed dataset

-JVM-specific configuration:

-  Various properties that are specific to the JVM version of the benchmarking tool

-  --force-gc                 Request the garbage collector to execute after every query execution --enable-memory-profiling  Enable memory profiling, writing additional output.
-Not useful when dealing with endpoints

 Options:
-  -o, --output=<value>                   The output filepath to use -e, --use-engine=(tesserakt|all)       Select an engine implementation to use (multiple supported) -u, --url=<text>                       Provide a SPARQL endpoint URL to use (multiple supported) --runs=<int>                           The number of runs for every benchmark -i, --input=<text>                     Select the input filepath(s) to use (has to be a valid
+  -o, --output=<value>  The output filepath to use --url=<value>         Provide a SPARQL endpoint URL to use (multiple supported) -i, --input=<text>    Select the input filepath(s) to use (has to be a valid Turtle/TriG file); not providing any results in a
-                                         Turtle/TriG file); not providing any results in a single data test per evaluation, without manipulating the data itself -q, --query=<value>                    Query to evaluate -h, --help                             Show this message and exit
+                        single data test per evaluation, without manipulating the data itself -q, --query=<value>   Query to evaluate
+  -h, --help            Show this message and exit
 ```

 The combination of `-u`/`--url` and no input data (no `-i`/`--input` argument) will result in the tool evaluating the